everpress-co/mailster/readme.txt

 * new: `{lists}` tag to display campaign related lists
 * new: `mailster_option` and `mailster_option_[option]` filter
 * new: Export format: xls
-* new: Option to duplicate form
+* new: Option to duplicate forms
 * change: `mailster_replace_link` now targets the output link
 * improved: list segmentation
 * improved: campaign editor for faster campaign creation with inline editing